liamhays/hpex/README.md

 To install HPex itself, make the `hpex.py` file executable, place the whole directory in a convenient location, and add that directory to your `$PATH`.
 HPex will run just fine.
 You can also rename `hpex.py` to something else, like just `hpex`, if you prefer.
+I am looking into perhaps making an AppImage distribution.

 # Using HPex
 When you start HPex without any arguments on the command line, it